tytso/xfstests-bld/Documentation/kvm-xfstests.md

 For developer convenience, "kvm-xfstests smoke" is short-hand for "kvm-xfstests -c 4k -g quick", which runs the fast subset of tests using just 4k block file system configuration.
-In addition "kvm-xfstests full" is short-hand for "kvm-xfstests -g quto" which runs all of the tests using a large set of file system configuration.
+In addition "kvm-xfstests full" is short-hand for "kvm-xfstests -g auto" which runs all of the tests using a large set of file system configurations.
 This will take quite a while, so it's best run overnight.
 (Or it may be better to run the full set of tests using gce-xfstests.)